2nd, 3rd & 4th Year Undergraduate Applicants (Advanced Entry)

 Erasmus Exchange Students should contact the International Office at email@example.com

 Add-On courses are a continuation course from Higher Certificate (Level 6) to Ordinary Degree (Level 7) to Honours Degree (Level 8).
 These courses are linked to certain undergraduate courses within the Institute.
-Those interested should apply directly to LIT by using the link below.
-The closing dates are as follows: 1st May, 2019 (External Applicants), and 31st May, 2019 (Internal Applicants).
+Those interested should apply directly to TUS by using the link above.
+The closing dates are as follows: 20th May, 2023 (External Applicants), and 31st May, 2023 (Internal Applicants).

 Progression Opportunities (Level 7)